 - Unemployment: Unemployment is another factor causing poverty in India.
 The ever-increasing population has led to a higher number of job-seekers.
 However, there is not enough expansion in opportunities to match this demand for employment.

 - Shortage of Capital and Able Entrepreneurship: The shortage of capital and entrepreneurship is making it harder to increase production.

-- Political Factors: The British colonisation and rule over India for about two centuries have caused damaging harm to the nature of India’s economy.
-India, which was once a chief producer has been reduced to a big market.
-Much of the natural resources of the country was used to benefit British coffers and a lot of wealth was siphoned off to the homeland of the rulers.
+- Political Factors: The British colonization and rule over India for about two centuries have caused damaging harm to the nature of India’s economy.
+India, which was once a chief producer, has been reduced to a big market.
+Much of the natural resources of the country were used to benefit British coffers and a lot of wealth was siphoned off to the homeland of the rulers.
 They also reduced many classes of people such as farmers, artisans, potters, weavers, etc. to their current state of poverty.

 |Economics Notes For UPSC – Indian Economy Notes For IAS Preparation||NCERT Notes: Causes Of Indian National Movement|